chilio/laravel-dusk-ci/README.md

 ### **Caveats:**

-- This is automated docker build, although you don't see it in docker hub.
-You can always find more information regarding this repo on [docker hub](https://hub.docker.com/r/chilio/laravel-dusk-ci/), [docker cloud](https://cloud.docker.com/swarm/chilio/repository/registry-1.docker.io/chilio/laravel-dusk-ci/general), [docker store](https://store.docker.com/community/images/chilio/laravel-dusk-ci), or on [github](https://github.com/chilio/laravel-dusk-ci)
+- Although you don't see it in docker hub, this is automated docker build.
+You can always find more information about this on [docker hub](https://hub.docker.com/r/chilio/laravel-dusk-ci/), [docker cloud](https://cloud.docker.com/swarm/chilio/repository/registry-1.docker.io/chilio/laravel-dusk-ci/general), [docker store](https://store.docker.com/community/images/chilio/laravel-dusk-ci), or on [github](https://github.com/chilio/laravel-dusk-ci)

 ### **Troubleshooting:**
-- In your dusk tests remember to use -**>waitFor()** extensively, to make sure pages are rendered properly, before test fails.
-Usually **CI** test environments are much slower than production or your local dev, cause they need to build caches from scratch.
+- In your dusk tests remember to use -**>waitFor()** extensively, to make sure, your pages are rendered properly, before test fails.
+Usually **CI** test environments are much slower, than production or your local dev, cause they need to build caches from scratch.
-- By default all dusk browser tests are run with **resolution** 1920x720 with color depth 24 (bits), if you need to change that, add/modify SCREEN_RESOLUTION in your .gitlab-ci.yml in `variables:` section, like for example `SCREEN_RESOLUTION: 1280x720x24`
+- By default, all dusk browser tests are run with **resolution** 1920x720 with color depth 24 (bits), if you need to change that, add/modify SCREEN_RESOLUTION in your .gitlab-ci.yml in `variables:` section, like for example `SCREEN_RESOLUTION: 1280x720x24`
 - if you experience **/bootstrap/autoload.php** errors, make sure your appropriate **phpunit configs** are updated, especially in line `bootstrap="vendor/autoload.php"`
 - if you get errors, about wrong chromedriver version on your local machine, check **Note on using chromedriver versions**